aws-samples/serverless-patterns/googledrive-kendra-bedrock/README.md

 **AWS Lambda:** Two AWS Lambda functions are created. `DataSourceSync` crawls and indexes the content. `InvokeBedrockLambda` invokes the specified model by passing the retrieved content from Amazon Kendra as context to the generative AI model.

-**Amazon Kendra:** An Amazon Kendra index is created with a S3 data source connector.
+**Amazon Kendra:** An Amazon Kendra index is created with a Google Drive data source connector.
 When a the `InvokeBedrockLambda` function is called, documents are retrieved from the Amazon Kendra index.

 **Amazon Bedrock:** Documents retrieved from the Amazon Kendra index are sent to Amazon Bedrock which responds with a generated response.